ELVIS-Project/scoring-up/README.md

 # Scoring-up Script
 The scoring-up script takes a finite number of Mensural MEI files, each of which only contains one part (i.e., voice) from a mensural piece and merge them into just one Mensural MEI file in which all the parts are lined up into a score.
 The alignment of the parts is a complex issue in mensural notation, since the same note-shape can have different durational values (_perfect_ / _imperfect_ / _altered_) depending on the context.

-This scoring-up script consists in two modules: _merge_ and _apel_.
-The _merge module_ merges the various Mensural MEI files encoding each part into a single Mensural MEI file that encodes the whole piece in a "quasiscore" format (i.e., without any vertical alignment of the parts).
-The _apel module_ deals with the context-dependent nature of the notation to determine the durational value of the notes by implementing Apel's / Franco's _principles of imperfection and alteration_.
-In addition to Apel's principles, this module includes functions for: distinguishing between dots of division and dots of augmentation, handling hemiola coloration, and dealing with the simultaneous use of perfect mensurations at different note levels.
+This scoring-up script consists of a **merge module** and a **set of duration-finder modules**.
+The **merge module** merges the various Mensural MEI files encoding each part into a single Mensural MEI file that encodes the whole piece in a "quasiscore" format (i.e., without any vertical alignment of the parts).
+The set of **duration-finder modules** deal with the context-dependent nature of the notation to determine the durational value of the notes according to different styles of mensural notation (namely, _Ars antiqua_, _Ars nova_, and _white mensural notation_).
+The **ArsNova_and_WhiteMensural module** deals with the context-dependent nature of the notation by implementing the _principles of imperfection and alteration_—outlined by Franco of Cologne (ca. 1280) and Willi Apel.
+It also includes functions for: distinguishing between dots of division and dots of augmentation, handling hemiola coloration, and dealing with the simultaneous use of perfect mensurations at different note levels.
+The **ArsAntiqua module** handles Franconian notation, interpreting groups of semibreves as pointed out by Franco's _Ars cantus mensurabilis_ (ca. 1280) for ternary division of the breve.

 ## Requirements
 - The [LibMEI library](https://github.com/DDMAL/libmei).
 The wiki contains instructions on both the installation of the LibMEI C++ library, and the installation of the python bindings.